jokeofweek/ticcat/readme.md

 ## Checking When It's Your Turn

-In order to check when it's your turn, the simplest solution at the moment is to poll the status page until you see the appropriate "waiting\*" status (or win\*/draw).
+In order to check when it's your turn, the simplest solution at the moment is to poll the status page until you see the appropriate "playing" status and the currentPlayer is set to your player index.

 ## Notes & Issues